NDLEA and challenge of tackling drug menace in Nigeria - Realnews Magazine

 Attorney-General of the Federation and Minister of Justice, Abubakar Malami, commended the NDLEA for unveiling the toll-free line

-According to him, it will contribute to addressing Nigeria’s growing drug problem by providing information on substance use, treatment facilities, and other drug-related issues to the drug users and their families, and invariably facilitate entry into drug treatment.
+According to him, it will contribute to addressing Nigeria’s growing drug problem by providing information on substance use, treatment facilities, and other drug-related issues to the drug users and their families, and invariably facilitate entry into drug treatment.<

-The Director, Media and Advocacy, NDLEA, Mr Femi Babafemi, said that the agency’s Drug Demand Reduction Department had been galvanised and working non-stop and reaching out to the grassroots.

-“This has led to the signing, approval and operationalisation of the Standard Policy and Practice Guidelines (SPPG) on June 21, 2021.